PaddlePaddle/FastDeploy/README.md

 # FastDeploy : Inference and Deployment Toolkit for LLMs and VLMs based on PaddlePaddle

 ## News
+**[2025-09] 🔥 FastDeploy v2.2 is newly released!
+It now offers compatibility with models in the HuggingFace ecosystem, has further optimized performance, and newly adds support for [baidu/ERNIE-21B-A3B-Thinking](https://huggingface.co/baidu/ERNIE-4.5-21B-A3B-Thinking)!
 **[2025-08] 🔥 Released FastDeploy v2.1:** A brand-new KV Cache scheduling strategy has been introduced, and expanded support for PD separation and CUDA Graph across more models.
 Enhanced hardware support has been added for platforms like Kunlun and Hygon, along with comprehensive optimizations to improve the performance of both the service and inference engine.

 **[2025-07] The FastDeploy 2.0 Inference Deployment Challenge is now live!** Complete the inference deployment task for the ERNIE 4.5 series open-source models to win official FastDeploy 2.0 merch and generous prizes! 🎁 You're welcome to try it out and share your feedback! 📌[Sign up here](https://www.wjx.top/vm/meSsp3L.aspx#) 📌[Event details](https://github.com/PaddlePaddle/FastDeploy/discussions/2728)